 The body’s natural reaction to trauma is to trigger a survival response in the brain – ‘flight/fight or freeze’ reaction.
 This system is designed to protect us from a potential threat from harm, as we no longer feel safe.
 Everyone’s response is different and people will usually just react, rather than having time to think about it.
-For example, people may notice in ‘fight’ mode, they yell and scream at someone for pushing them to do something they don’t want to do.
-If people default to ‘flight’ mode, they may leave an event because they feel awkward as they don’t know anyone.
-If people default to ‘freeze’ mode, they may go blank when feeling uncomfortable talking to a group of people.
+For example, people may notice in ‘fight’ mode, they yell and scream and possibly become physically aggressive.
+If people default to ‘flight’ mode, they may try to escape or avoid the situation.
+If people default to ‘freeze’ mode, they may go blank or have an inability to make decisions.

 If you have been through a traumatic event, as a result of loss or grief and would find it helpful to to speak with someone please call GriefLine.
 We have trained skilled volunteers who are ready to listen and work with you to unpack what is happening for you during this time.

 What are the signs of trauma

 Given everyone experiences trauma differently, below are some signs and symptoms of trauma:

 - Low mood